 A business like Sari-sari store is one that is easy to set up by almost anyone and so, many stay-at-home moms in every Baranggay wants to start one.
 However, most of the time only a few survive in this field of business.
 I see few reasons why this is happening.
 One is because of the high number of competition, another is having the same products to offer, and the failure of practicing Separate Entity.

 I once published a post on how to spot business opportunities and one key is to figure whether there’s a need (demand) of what you want to offer.
 And the next step would be to study how many people are providing (supply) those needs.
 If the number of suppliers is low, then the green light says you are good to give that market a try.

 However, if the result of your study is contrary to the first – the suppliers number is too many, don’t give up just yet.
 You can still make it by differentiating your business.

-To attract and be noticed by customers a business must differentiate itself from its competitors, give them enough reason why they should buy on your store and not on the competition.
-There are number of ways to do it, you can try the following:
+To attract and be noticed by customers, a business must differentiate itself from its competitors, give them enough reason to buy in your store and not on the competition.
+There are number of ways to do it, and you can try the following:

 - Operate 24 hours

 I would also love to hear additional tips from you, share them in the comment section below this post.